Wind (N): 10kph

 The Club Races are for sailors young and old who want to test their skills in competition.
-The growing fleet of scows has brought new energy to this series in recent years and it has become an exciting forum for spirited competition and good hearted rivalries.
+The growing fleet of scows has brought new energy to this series in recent years and it has become an exciting forum for spirited competition and good-hearted rivalries.
 Club races run most weekends throughout the summer, highlighted by the annual Richardson Regatta.
 In addition, younger sailors have the opportunity to race in the Wednesday Series of races.

 RLWYC Sailing – A message from the inexperience incoming Rear Commodore

 My overarching goal is to help foster and promote a lifelong love of sailing, to give our members the opportunity to go sailing while they are at the lake, weather it is racing or just recreational.
 I have observed that the people who go sailing the most at the lake have a background in racing, so it is logical to promote racing at the club, particularly the juniors.
 The other people who sail a lot are cruisers, I think that we need to do more “destination ” sailing where we sail to a location, fool around or just race, and sail back.
 I think the kids can get tired of sailing in circles.

 I think that we need to change it up a bit.
 The Wednesday races don’t resonate with the kids at all.
 The kids don’t place any value on them, think they are boring and don’t take them seriously.
 I think that Team racing or Match racing may add a dimension to this that is missing, also the Wednesday races will be done within class hours to ensure greater participation and with luck, interest.